hathibelagal-dev/stable-diffusion-mlx/README.md

 NovelAI has released the weights for their older SD1.5-based NovelAI Diffusion V2 anime model!
 I created this repo to be able to run **nai-anime-v2** on an old Mac.

-So, by default, this repo uses the unet and vae of `NovelAI/nai-anime-v2`.
+So, by default, this repo uses the Unet and VAE of `NovelAI/nai-anime-v2`.
 The rest of the components come from `CompVis/stable-diffusion-v1-4`.

 ## Sample Usage